-The Tracker of Climate Strategies for Transport allows you to explore and compare national ambitions, targets and policies in Nationally Determined Contributions (NDCs) and Long-Term Low GHG Emission Development Strategies (LTS).
+The NDC Transport Tracker allows you to explore and compare national ambitions, targets and policies in Nationally Determined Contributions (NDCs) and Long-Term Low GHG Emission Development Strategies (LTS).
 Learn more about the development of the tracker here.

-In this how-to-use guide, the different elements of the Tracker of Climate Strategies for Transport will be explained.
+In this how-to-use guide, the different elements of the NDC Transport Tracker will be explained.
 We will soon share a video that explains the same.
 If you are interested in analysis approaches for the information provided by the tracker, consult our summary analysis.
 You can further learn about the key insights and good practices that result from the analysis here.

 Quick step-by-step instruction

 Click on World map to get a full overview of all available filtering options.
 Alternatively, click on Targets, Mitigation and adaptation measures or Process and benefits to only see the applicable filters.